Intel-bigdata/OAP/docs/OAP-User-Guide.md

 #### Prerequisites
 Before configuring in OAP to use DCPMM cache, you need to make sure the following:

-- DCPMM hardwares are installed, formatted and mounted correctly on every cluster worker node.
+- DCPMM hardwares are installed, formatted and mounted correctly on every cluster worker nodes.
 You will get a mounted directory to use if you have done this.
 Usually, the DCPMM on each socket will be mounted as a directory.
 For example, on a two sockets system, we may get two mounted directories named `/mnt/pmem0` and `/mnt/pmem1`.

-- [Memkind](http://memkind.github.io/memkind/) library has been installed on every cluster worker node.
+- [Memkind](http://memkind.github.io/memkind/) library has been installed on every cluster worker nodes.
 Please use the latest Memkind version.
 You can compile Memkind based on your system.
 We have a pre-build binary for x86 64bit CentOS Linux and you can download [libmemkind.so.0](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.4.3/libmemkind.so.0) and put the file to `/lib64/` directory in each worker node in cluster.
 Memkind library depends on libnuma at the runtime.
 You need to make sure libnuma already exists in worker node system.

 ##### Configure for NUMA
 To achieve the optimum performance, we need to configure NUMA for binding executor to NUMA node and try access the right DCPMM device on the same NUMA node.
 You need install numactl on each worker node.
 For example, on CentOS, run following command to install numactl.